thefunkyhermit/next-lit-example/README.md

 You can easily customize the web component by:

-1. Modifying the styles in `components/HelloWorld.ts`
+1. Modifying the styles in `components/HelloWorld.js`
 2. Adding new properties to the component
 3. Creating new stories in `stories/HelloWorld.stories.ts`
 4. Changing the animal list in `app/components/HelloWorldLoader.tsx`

+## Technical Notes

+- The Lit component is written in JavaScript to avoid Babel decorator configuration issues
+- Storybook is configured to work seamlessly with the JavaScript component
+- The project maintains TypeScript support for Next.js components while using JavaScript for the Lit component